zyzoe/zoe-zhu/content/authors/admin/_index.md

 My name is Yi Zhu (朱易) and I go by Zoe.

-I am a Data Science Master candidate at Duke University graduating in May 2022.
+I am a master's in data science candidate at Duke University graduating in May 2022.

 For more information, feel free to explore my website or check my [resume](uploads/resume.pdf).